+It has been lovely talking to you during your Sixth Form consultation.
 We know what a challenge recent weeks have been for you, with schools closing and uncertainty surrounding your exams.
-Please trust that school will continue to do its best for you, both with your exam results, and in supporting you as you prepare for the next step in your education.
+Please trust that we will continue to do our best for you, both with your exam results, and in supporting you as you prepare for the next step in your education.

-We know that many of you have applied to Waddesdon Sixth Form and others are going to college, an apprenticeship or to another Sixth Form.
-Whatever your plans, this booklet is designed to enable you to make the next step with confidence, along with the skills you need for post 16 study, so you continue to flourish.
+This booklet is designed to enable you to make the next step with confidence, along with the skills you need for post 16 study, so you continue to flourish.

-The activities in this booklet are designed to engage and challenge you and there will be an award for students completing the 'super-challenges'.
+The activities are designed to engage and challenge you and there will be an award for students completing the 'super-challenges'.
 Watch out for the lightbulb symbol for further details.

-On the following pages, all students will benefit from completing the VESPA and Resilience online courses, as well as the careers and super-curricular activities.
+On the following pages, you will benefit from completing the VESPA and Resilience online courses, as well as the careers and super-curricular activities.
+We will build on these activities as part of Year 12 Induction and then during your time in Sixth Form with us.

-If you are coming to Waddesdon Sixth Form, you need to complete the subject foundation work in at least four subjects.
-This includes the three subjects you have applied to study and at least one back up subject, in case you don't meet the subject's entry requirements.
-Completing this work will not only enable you to build strong foundations to make the best start to your A levels, but it will also help confirm that the subjects are ones you are interested in and will enjoy in Sixth Form.
+You need to complete the subject foundation work in at least four subjects (page 16 onwards).
+This includes the three subjects you have applied to study and at least one back up subject.
+Completing this work will not only enable you to build strong foundations to make the best start to your A levels in September, but it will also help confirm that the subjects are ones you are interested in and will enjoy in Sixth Form.